SciComp8/Project_Portfolio/README.md

 This repository contains codes affiliated with multiple projects.

-- Lipidomics and transcriptomics analysis
+- Lipidomics and transcriptomics analysis (using R)
-- Bayesian integrative clustering of multi-omics data
+- Bayesian integrative clustering of multi-omics data (using R)
-- Bayesian model averaging for RNA-Seq data
+- Bayesian model averaging for RNA-Seq data (using R)
-- Breast cancer surgery analysis
+- Breast cancer surgery analysis (using R)
+- Next-generation sequencing pipeline development (using Python-based snakefile)